handpoint/ecommdoc/batchintegration/overview.md

 Unlike the Hosted and Direct Integrations, the Batch Integration does not process transactions sent to it immediately.
 Instead, the Gateway queues these transactions to be processed and returns a batch reference number which can be used to download a file that contains the current status of the transactions.

-**Batch Processing does not support transactions that require Customer interaction such as 3-D Secure transactions, or alternative payment methods with interactive Wallet or Checkout pages.**
+**Batch Processing does not support transactions that require Customer interaction such as 3-D Secure transactions, or alternative payment methods with interactive Wallet or Checkout pages.
+It is also important to note that the Gateway does not support Dynamic Currency Conversion (DCC) with the batch integration method.**

 ## Security and Compliance